Baby Neuromotor delay, Baby Neurological Disorders Physiotherapy treatment in London

 But if you prefer for your child to be seen at the practice, we offer sessions at the Light Centre practice Belgravia near Victoria station.

-Below, we will focus mainly on cerebral palsy, as it is one of the most common neurological disorders in babies, but the treatment and goals are very similar for most other pathologies.
+The article below will focus mainly on cerebral palsy, as it is one of the most common neurological disorders in babies, but the treatment and goals are very similar for most other pathologies.

 What are the symptoms of Baby Cerebral Palsy?